Table of Contents

 Updated on

-I am originally from Australia but studied abroad in the US to get both my Bachelors and MBA degrees.
+I am originally from Australia but studied abroad in the U.S. to get both my Bachelors’s and MBA degrees.
 I volunteered for 2 years in Europe and almost 1 year in India.
 My wife also studied abroad at Oxford for 2 months over a Summer to study photography.

 We believe studying abroad is one of the most beneficial experiences possible for a college student.
-By studying abroad, students have the opportunity to take in a new culture, see the world and find new passions.
+By learning outside of your domestic bubble, students have the opportunity to take in new cultures, see the world, and find new passions.

-No doubt, preparing to go abroad as a student can be challenging (or daunting!), so we’ve put together a list of what to pack, and more importantly, what NOT to pack before you study abroad.
+No doubt, preparing to go abroad as a student can be challenging (and daunting!), so we’ve put together a list of what to pack, what to wear, and what NOT to pack before you study abroad.

 asher riding bike snow